michaelguild13/Selenium-WebdriverIO-Mocha-Chai-Boilerplate/README.md

 #Selenium WebdriverIO Boilerplate with Mocha + Chai + Sinon
-Selenium + Node + webdriverio + mocha + chai + sinon
+Selenium + Node + webdriverio + phantomjs + mocha + chai + sinon

-We are using Webdriverio's TestRunner on top of Selenium to run all of our tests in mocha.
+We are using Webdriverio's TestRunner, that comes with phantomjs, on top of Selenium to run all of our tests in mocha.
 I also included sinon so we can use it for unit testing within mocha.

 -------------
 Author: Michael Guild from <http://threde.com>